brightnucleus/config/README.md

 }
 ```

-### Example of how to put the configuration into the class
+### Example - Getting The Config Into The Class

-You can combine all of your configurations into 1 single file and only pass "Sub-Configurations" to the individual components.
-This way, you can save a file access and a complete validation pass for each component.
+You can combine all of your configurations into 1 single file and only pass "Sub-Configurations" to the individual components using the `getSubConfig()` method.
+This way, you can avoid an additional file access and an additional validation pass for each component.

 Here's how you can pass the configuration file into the class: